Shakiba97/CET-593-MMSVCC/README.md

 # MMSVCC (Multimodal Multiscale Signal-Vehicle Coupled Control)

 ## About
-This project involves the implementation of an MPC-based Signal-Vehicle Coupled Control (SVCC) model (Developed by Dr. Qiangqiang Guo (guoqq77@gmail.com)) on a single unified 4-leg, 3-lane intersection (inspired by ***), aiming to optimize traffic flow and minimizing fuel consumption of vehicles.
+This project involves the implementation of an MPC-based Signal-Vehicle Coupled Control (SVCC) model (Developed by Dr. Qiangqiang Guo (guoqq77@gmail.com)) on a single unified 4-leg, 3-lane intersection (inspired by ***).
+The optimization process aims at maximizing throughput, minimizing the total delay and fuel consumption of connected and automated vehicles (CAVs) at signalized intersections.

 ## Requirements
 Python 3.12